-'''

-public

-void onInsertion(long base, long size, AsyncEvent ae)
+public void onInsertion(long base, long size, AsyncEvent ae) Parameters base The starting address in physical memory. size The size of the memory area.

-'''

 ae The async event to fire.

 IllegalArgumentException when ae is null, or if the specified range contains no removable memory of this type.
 IllegalArgumentException may also be thrown if size is less than zero.